infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - not defining custom order if the views in the layout file are not defined in the same order they should be presented to the user

+#### Additional notes

+This guideline covers point 2.1.1 Keyboard - Level A of the WCAG standard.

+---

 ## Enough time

 _Provide users enough time to read and use content._